The Aspire Scholarship

 The Aspire Scholarship has been designed for students from low income families who would like to attend a New Zealand private secondary school.
 The scholarship contributes up to $15,000 per year for private secondary school fees and up to $1,500 per year for course related costs.

-A student is eligible for a 2018 Aspire Scholarship if:
+A student is eligible for an Aspire Scholarship if:

 - they will be in Year 9 in 2018